 Anna Baltzer (Author/Activist) at North Decatur Presbyterian

-Arranged visits for Rana and Zoughbi to churches, Emory U, Columbia Theological Seminary, Calvin Center, Presbytery JH and Peacemaking Committees, and with Presbytery staff.
+Arranged visits for Rana and Zoughbi to churches, Emory U, Columbia Theological Seminary, Calvin Center, Presbytery JH, and Peacemaking Committees, and with Presbytery staff.

 Sponsored Sixth trip to Israel/Palestine in March 2008 (8 people)

 Co-sponsored US Campaign to End the Israeli Occupation’s Separate is Never Equal Tour, with AFSC’s Middle East Peace Education Program.
-Speakers were Rev. Eddie Makue, General Secretary of the South African Council of Churches and Diana Buttu, former PLO legal adviser and attorney.
+Speakers were Rev. Eddie Makue, General Secretary of the South African Council of Churches and Diana Buttu, former PLO legal advisor and attorney.